BIBLE PASSAGE:

 Do you have a personal testimony you could share with them?

-Based on your answers to their questions:
+Based on the way you answered their questions:

 Would they ask additional questions?